Gildeskål church site

 Aerial view of village with red and white houses near sea with mountains in the background.

-Experience a rare side of Northern Norway, and travel back in time at the idyllic Gildeskål church site, where the medieval church from 1130 with original furnishings from the 18th century is the main attraction.
+Experience a rare side of Northern Norway, and travel back in time on idyllic Gildeskål church site, where the medieval church from 1130 with original furnishings from the 18th century is the main attraction.

 Feel the presence of history in the walls, of medieval architecture and learn about the history of faith in an idyllic setting.
-With a distance from Bodø of just over an hour by car, you travel through landscapes with majestic mountains, islands, small fjords and the great ocean close at hand.
+With a distance from Bodø In just over an hour by car, you travel through landscapes with majestic mountains, islands, small fjords and the open ocean close by.

 The exhibitions